keyshavmor/Probabilistic-DCM-Modeling-for-Predicting-Ketamine-Treatment-Response/Classification_and_Regression_DCM/README.md

 - The DCM folders already contain the DCM files for ses-b0 for the 26 depressed subjects.

 - These notebooks and DCM files should be sufficient to obtain identical results to our findings in the project report.

+- The figures, tables and "Regression Performance" directories already contain all the important results from our experiments.